MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/mysqlrequest-plugin.md

 ## Username and password authentication

-The mysql_request plugin supports username annd password authentication to the MySQL Server endpoint.
+The mysql_request plugin supports username and password authentication to the MySQL Server endpoint.

 MySQL supports user/password authentication only, and doesn't integrate with Azure Active Directory authentication.
 Username and password are provided as part of the connections string using the following parameters: